hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

-As usual, control bits are indicated by black dots.
+As usual, control bits are indicated by black dots, and we indicate
+$C^m$ by a box labelled with $m$.
 The total number of gates required is

 $$